Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Matted fur

-• Stress
+• Stress or anxiety

 It’s critical to pinpoint the underlying cause of the hot spot so that you can prevent further hot spots from occurring for the same reason.
 The location of the hot spots may help you determine the underlying cause for the issue.

-How To Treat Hot Spots On Cats
+How to Treat Hot Spots on Cats

 In addition to treating the hot spot, your vet will want to treat the underlying cause.
 The treatment for this will depend on the underlying cause responsible for your cat’s itching.
 For example, if fleas were responsible for the hot spot, your vet will prescribe flea medication.